 The errors given in Table 3.5 are statistical.
-Counting positrons in AND mode underestimates the positron rates by factor of 10 approximately compared to the OR mode.
+Counting positrons in AND mode measures positron rates that are a factor of 10 lower than the OR mode rates.
 The asymmetry tends to decrease as the positron energy increases.
 The average ratios are given in Table 3.6.
-In the table, the first error on ratios are systematic and second ones are statistical.
+In the table, the first error is systematic and second one is statistical.
+Section 4.4 explains the source of this asymmetry as being due to the positron annihilation depth in T2.